murat-zsertay/pet-dating-app/README.md

 - Sign up
 - Sign in
 - Sign out
-- View a list of posts
+- View eligible pets to date with

 ## Technologies

 Here's an overview of the technologies used to build this template application.

 ### **M** is for MongoDB